Celebrate Computer Science Education Week with Vernier.

 Critical 21st Century Skills

 Today’s students live in a world surrounded by technology.
-Right now there are over 500,000 open jobs in computing, and 58% of all new STEM-related careers involve computer science.
+Right now there are around 400,000 open jobs in computing, and 58% of all new STEM-related careers involve computer science.
 No matter what career students choose to go into, their success increasingly depends on knowing how technology and coding work.

 Get Your Students Coding in Just Three Steps

-- Download the coding activity folder using the link below.
+- Download the coding activity using the link below.

 - Find the three getting started files.

 - Share the Instructions.pdf and the Student.sb3 files with your students.